 - All school psychology interns WITHOUT a current MN educator license must apply for a Minnesota Tier 2 Related Services License, regardless of internship type (e.g., posted "job" position or a devoted one-year internship such as what is offered through the Minneapolis Public Schools).
-The Tier 2 Related Services application form can be found HERE.
-Please follow the instructions and complete all sections, except those that are for non-school psychology fields. - On the application form, do the following: - o Section 4 Find the Section for School Psychologists.
+On the Tier 2 Application for Related Services application, completes all sections (with particular attention to the steps below), except those that are for non-school psychology fields. - Section 4 Find the Section for School Psychologists.
 Check Box 1 (Holds a Master's Degree in School Psychology AND is enrolled in a school psychology program). - Section 7 Must be completed.
 The UWRF School Psychology Program Director OR college certification officer may complete and sign it.
-Please be sure to add your name to the top of the page.

-- O Section 8 The applicant must have an internship offer before submitting the Tier 2 application as it requires District Verification.
-Verification will require the signature of the a Human Resources contact person and the hiring district's Superintendent or Charter School Administrator.
-The signatures affirm the position is designed to serve as a learning experience for the applicant and affirm that the applicant will not replace a Tier 3 or 4 licensed school psychologist.
+Please be sure to add your name to the top of the page. - Section 8 The applicant must have an internship offer before submitting the Tier 2 application as it requires District Verification.
+Verification will require the signature of a Human Resources contact person and the hiring district's Superintendent or Charter School Administrator.
+The signature affirms the position is designed to serve as a learning experience for the applicant and affirm that the applicant will not replace a Tier 3 or 4 licensed school psychologist.
 Additionally, the Tier 2 license requires the hiring district to assign a field-based supervising school psychologist who holds a Tier 3 or 4 license.
-The field-based supervisor's MN License File Folder Number must be included in this section. - The applicant may not submit the Tier 2 application form and related materials until after July 1; however, application materials and District Verification may be collected prior to that date (so the application is ready to submit as soon as possible after July 1). - The Tier 2 license is good for two years, which will cover the one full-time year or two consecutive part-time internship years required by NASP. - The licensing process in MN is most efficient if all materials (application form, fingerprint cards, transcripts, check for payment) are collected as hard copies and sent as one complete packet.
+The assigned field-based supervisor's MN License File Folder Number must be included in this section. - The applicant may not submit the Tier 2 application form and related materials until after July 1; however, application materials and District Verification may be collected prior to that date (so the application is ready to submit as soon as possible after July 1). - The Tier 2 license is valid for two years, covering the one full-time year or two consecutive part-time internship years required by NASP.

+- The licensing process in MN is most efficient if all materials (application form, fingerprint cards, transcripts, check for payment) are collected as hard copies and sent as one complete packet.
 Send to or drop off at PELSB, 1021 Bandana Blvd.
 E., Suite 222, Saint Paul, MN 55108-5111.
 In addition to the completed and district verified application form, the Tier 2 application packet must also include the following: - Undergraduate and graduate transcripts.
 The UWRF graduate transcript will show completion of the M.S.E degree and at least two years of preparation in a school psychology program, which are required to receive the Tier 2 license in MN. - A fingerprint card.
 To request a fingerprint card, email pelsb@state.mn.us or call 651-539-4200 (option 1) and include your full name and mailing address in your message.
-If you use a fingerprint card from a local police station, make sure it has the sky blue border. - o A check for the application fee.
+If you use a fingerprint card from a local police station, make sure it has the sky blue border. - A check for the application fee.
 See details on the Tier 2 Related Services Application form.

-If you ALREADY HAVE a Tier 3 or Tier 4 MN education license through PELSB, you must do the following:
+If you ALREADY HAVE a Tier 3 or Tier 4 MN education license through PELSB, DO NOT follow the above process; rather, you must do the following: